mashery/blackbeard/src/static/pages/customize.md

 <!-- Pick your layout, add plugins and components, and customize the color palette to match your brand.
 Layout and color changes will automatically live preview on this site. -->

+Themes are pre-bundled [labels, templates, and plugins](/docs/read/customizing) that help you build an awesome Portal more quickly.

 Pick your layout, and add plugins and components.
 In a future version, you'll also be able to customize the color palette and see a live preview of your theme.

 <div class="row">